wridgeu/chrome-extension-video-playbackrate/README.md

   - [ ] Rework UI & use ShadowParts (Shadow DOM CSS)
   - [ ] Add proper error-handling
   - [ ] Make extension cross-browser compatible
-  - [ ] Learn more about .d.ts files and how to properly declare & add them into the project
   - [ ] Make extension [themable](https://sap.github.io/ui5-webcomponents/playground/advanced/configuration/#theme) (include in options)
   - [ ] Contribution Guidelines (templates?)
+  - [X] Learn more about .d.ts files and how to declare & add them into the project
   - [x] Make UI respect your latest change within the tab (if you selected 2 and reopen the extension it should also reflect speedValue 2)
   - [x] Configure [prettier](https://prettier.io/docs/en/install.html)
   - [x] Add and configure ESLint